Movie Theatre Business Model | How do Movie Theatres Make Money

 Movie Theatre and Distribution Business Model | How do Movie Theatres Make Money

-The current times, the pandemic and the life afterwards hasn't affected this culture.
+The current times, the pandemic, and life afterward haven't affected this culture.
 Our escape from the dust of daily life still hides in some form of art.
-Music, films are our top favourites of art.
+Music and films are our top favorites of art.
 If you are a movie buff then the first-day first show feel would be super important to you.
 This is where cinema halls and movie theatres come in to quench your thirst.
 They are temples for cinephiles.

 Have you ever thought about how these work?
 How is a movie released nationally?
 What do the numbers and charts say?
-This is an article about the business model of movie theater.
-Read on to find how movies earn and how cinemas are run.
+This is an article about the business model of movie theaters.
+Read on to find out how movie theatres earn and how cinemas are run.
 How the current unprecedented times are changing our movie experience.

 Cinema Halls